minblock/ogkushcoin/contrib/testgen/README.md

 ### TestGen ###

-Utilities to generate test vectors for the data-driven OG tests.
+Utilities to generate test vectors for the data-driven OGKush tests.

 Usage: